-Google Photos - The Good Parts - Digital Inspiration
+Google Photos - The Good Parts

-When Google launched Gmail in 2004, it bundled 40x more free storage space than competing web mail services.
-It seemed to solve all storage woes and there was not even a “delete” button in Gmail because, with a gigabyte available, why would anyone ever delete their emails.
+When Google launched Gmail in 2004, it bundled 40x more free storage space than competing webmail services.
+It seemed to solve all storage woes and they did not include a “delete” button in Gmail because, with a gigabyte available, why would anyone ever delete their emails.
 They’ve adopted a similar approach with Google Photos but gone a step further.

 Google Photos offers unlimited online storage space for your digital photos and videos.
-The original images are compressed after uploading but the difference is barely noticeable, at least on the computer screen.
+The original images are compressed after uploading but the difference is barely noticeable, at least on our mobile and computer screens.

 I started dumping all my pictures to Google Photos, the day it launched, and couldn’t be happier.
 The initial purpose was online backup but now Google Photos has become “the” place where I go to explore my photos.
 The files do not consume a byte of local storage space and yet the entire collection is always available on every device that I own.